hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 **Concepts:**

-The Updates and Extensions window provides a convenient place for users who have permission to access the HP Cloud OS for Moonshot Distribution Network (CODN).
+The Updates and Extensions window provides a convenient place for users who have permission to access the HP Helion Cloud OS for Moonshot Distribution Network (CODN).
 Use the Updates and Extensions window to access catalog updates and content.
 Updates include software versions and security patches.
 Content includes material such as images and topology templates.